jlobatop/senior-thesis-tex/README.rst

 ------------------------------------------------------------

-The way this repository will be organized is by keeping the version handed in at the *University of Vermont* in the **master** branch, creating a slightly modified version for the *University of Leon* in other **branch**.
+The way this repository will be organized is by keeping the version handed in at the *University of Vermont* in the **master** branch, creating a slightly modified and enhanced version for the *University of Leon* in other **branch**.